mageche10/mageche10.github.io/source/_posts/How-I-Take-my-Class-Notes-in-LaTeX-A-Custom-Workflow-with-VSCode-and-Sumatra-PDF.md

 ## Why I Needed a Custom Setup

-When I started my university classes, I realised that taking notes by hand wasn't effective for me.
+When I started my university classes, I realized that taking notes by hand wasn't effective for me.
 I was left with a pile of papers covered in illegible scribbles that I rarely referred to later, so I researched and evaluated different solutions.

 I found [Gilles Castle's setup](https://castel.dev/post/lecture-notes-1/) for generating notes with LaTeX using the Vim text editor and custom snippets in a [Linux](https://www.linux.org/) environment very interesting.
 I set up a Linux **virtual machine** dedicated solely to note-taking.
 However, the performance was very poor on a virtual machine and there was a considerable keyboard input delay.
 A year later, I decided to build my own **Windows-based environment** for taking notes with [**LaTeX**](https://www.latex-project.org/).
 Check out an example of my notes [here](#What-My-Notes-Look-Like).